WHY WALKERS SHOULD KISS.

 Kevin Walker founded Mountain Activities in 1978, making it one of the longest established independent outdoor training businesses in the UK.
 The business is based in Crickhowell, in the Brecon Beacons National Park (Wales, UK).

 Kevin Walker is the author of many books, including The Essential Hillwalker’s Guide, Navigation: Finding Your Way on Mountain & Moorland, and Undiscovered Wales.
-His latest book - Mountain & Moorland Navigation - was published on Kindle earlier this month,
+His latest book - Mountain & Moorland Navigation - was published by Pesda Press in December 2016.

 Kevin Walker is available for interview, and is happy to welcome journalist on any of his courses or walking events.